Durgabai Deshmukh Hospital

-Durgabai Deshmukh Hospital and Research Centre is a multispeciality hospital in Vidyanagar, Hyderabad.
+Durgabai Deshmukh Hospital and Research Centre is a multispeciality hospital in Vidyanagar, Hyderabad in Telangana.

-Veteran freedom fighter Durgabai Deshmukh started it as a nursing home with 15 beds in 1962 with an objective to serve the poor people.
+Veteran freedom fighter Durgabai Deshmukh started it as a nursing home with 15 beds in 1962 with the objective to serve the poor.
 It has grown into a full-fledged hospital with more than 200 beds.
-It is working under the umbrella of Andhra Mahila Sabha.
+It works under the umbrella of Andhra Mahila Sabha.